gjbex/Python-for-data-science/source-code/pandas/README.md

 1. `patients.ipynb`: runninng example used in the Python slides.
 1. `patient_data.ipynb`: extended version of therunninng example used in the Python slides.
+1. `bokeh_plot.ipynb`: using Bokeh as a plotting beackdnd for pandas.
-`. `screenshots`: screenshots made for the slides.
+1. `screenshots`: screenshots made for the slides.